Hubble looks deep into our Milky Way galaxy, captures this sparkling scene

 Science Editor

-Mark is an award-winning journalist and the science editor at Mashable.
+Mark was the science editor at Mashable.
 After working as a ranger with the National Park Service, he started a reporting career after seeing the extraordinary value in educating people about the happenings on Earth, and beyond.

 He's descended 2,500 feet into the ocean depths in search of the sixgill shark, ventured into the halls of top R&D laboratories, and interviewed some of the most fascinating scientists in the world.